-We’re all guilty of being glued to our phones and reacting instantly when they buzz and tell us we have a new notification.
+We’re all guilty of being glued to our phones and reacting instantly when they buzz to tell us we have a new notification.

-And we all know how much our kids can get drawn into their screens so much so that they are not present in real life.
+And we all know how much older kids can get drawn into their screens.
+So much so that they are not present in real life.

 Self sacrifice calls for self care

-When you’re raising kids it’s all too easy to put your own needs and wants at the back of the queue.
+When you’re raising kids you often to put your own needs and wants at the back of the queue.
 You forget to take any time out to refresh and recharge.

 A happy parent makes a happy child.
-If you neglect yourself then it’s all too easy to burn out and feel fed up and frazzled.
+If you neglect yourself then you can burn out.
+You end up feeling fed up and frazzled.

 Make it your mission this year to make a little time for you.

 We’re not talking about spending an entire week at a spa or leaving the kids to go on a yoga retreat in Thailand (although, if you get the chance and have a trusted babysitter, go).

 We’re talking more about carving out a small sliver of time each day for self care.